Methuselah-bio/Methuselah-prediction/README.md

 - `cv_folds`: number of stratified folds (default 5).
   - `algorithms`: list of model names to evaluate (options: `elastic_net_logreg`, `svm`, `xgboost`, `random_forest`, `mlp`).
+  - `use_oversampling`: enable a RandomOverSampler for class imbalance.
   - `param_grids`: optional hyperparameter grids overriding the defaults.
 A sample grid for `random_forest` is provided in the default `base.yaml`.

 After running, results are written to `results/experiment_results.json` and